 4. Why Kafka over NSQ?

-High-throughput is the primary reason why developers consider Kafka over the competitors, whereas It’s in golang was stated as the key factor in picking NSQ.
-NSQ and Kafka are each messaging platforms.
+High-throughput is the primary reason why developers consider Kafka over the competitors, whereas It’s in golang was stated as the key factor in picking NSQ message queue mq.
+NSQ and Kafka are both message queuing service.
 But primary difference is that Kafka is structured as an ordered log but NSQ is not.
 Kafka is known for its strict guarantees and reliability regarding data loss, while NSQ is a simpler and more easy to deploy message queue.

 NSQ with 20K GitHub stars and 2.6K forks on GitHub appears to be more popular than Kafka with 19.4K GitHub stars and 10.3K GitHub forks.
 According to the StackShare community, Kafka has a broader approval, being mentioned in 509 company stacks & 470 developers stacks; compared to NSQ, which is listed in 21 company stacks and 8 developer stacks.